Parthen Rasithen: Development

-Saran created the plot combining two elements - his experiences of travelling in bus to college and incidents happened in the life of his brother K. V. Guhan which inspired him to make a script on it.
+Saran created the plot of Parthen Rasithen combining two elements: his experiences of travelling in bus to college and incidents that happened in the life of his brother K. V. Guhan, which inspired him to make a script on it.
 Saran agreed to the film for the producers who were simultaneously doing Hello (1999) with Prashanth at that time.
+The film was also reportedly inspired by the Hollywood film My Best Friend's Wedding (1997).

 Casting

 Saran chose Simran for the role of Bhanu since he felt the "script needed a performer like Simran.
-Her character had a lot of suppressed emotions, which would burst out once in a while".
-Saran first offered the script to Simran and "gave her a choice between Bhanu and Sarika’s roles" she chose Bhanu's character since she had never played a villainous role before.
+Her character had a lot of suppressed emotions, which would burst out once in a while", and also chose her after seeing her performance in Vaalee (1999).
+Saran first offered the script to Simran and "gave her a choice between Bhanu and Sarika's roles" she chose Bhanu's character since she had never played a villainous role before.
 Simran participated in a screen test and was confirmed for the role after she got good feedback from Saran.
-Laila was selected to play the other lead after Saran was impressed by her performance in Rojavanam.
+Laila was selected to play the other lead after Saran was impressed by her performance in Rojavanam (1999) though Saran's initial choice for the role was Rambha.

 Filming

 The crew bought a second-hand school bus, "and remodelled it for the shoot".
 They "removed the roof entirely and used acrylic sheets to let the light it, made the seats removable, and even had a trolley track inside the bus".
+Parthen Rasithen became the first Tamil film to be shot in Kilpauk Medical College.
+One of the songs were shot at 99 extensive group of islands at Malaysia.

 Soundtrack

-The music has been composed by composer Bharadwaj and the title track still remains an all-time favourite melody.
-The highlight of the title track is the beautiful mouth organ prelude by Mr.Venkatasubramaniam aka Kyaba of the Madras chorale group with great backing provided by ace Bass guitarist Keith Peters and the lead vocals by Yugendran Vasudevan Nair.
-The lyrics were written by Vairamuthu.
+The music has been composed by Bharadwaj and the lyrics were written by Vairamuthu.
 For the first time Prashanth lend his voice for a soundtrack.
+Venky of Chennai Online wrote "A very good effort by Saran and Bharadwaj after their successful Amarkkalam".